PaloAltoNetworks/terraform-ansible-intro/docs/deployment.md

 admin@PA-VM> exit
 ```

-Launch a separate web browser tab and log into the VM-Series web user interface using the external IP address displayed in the `terraform apply` output.
+Launch a separate web browser tab and log into the VM-Series web user interface using the external IP address of the VM-Series instance.

 You are now ready to begin the Terraform portion of the lab.